-MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE JULY 28, 2016.
+MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE OCTOBER 28, 2016.

-- Monitoring requirement only.

-- pH is measured in pH units and is not to be averaged.

-- See table below for quarterly sampling.
+- Monitoring requirement only. - pH is measured in pH units and is not to be averaged. - See table below for quarterly sampling requirements.

 Minimum Sampling Requirements Quarter Months E. coli All Other Parameters Report is Due First January, February, March Not required to sample.
-Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample once during October; no sample required in either November or December Sample at least once during any month of the quarter January 28th
+Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample once during October; no sample required in either November or December Sample at least once during any month of the quarter January 28 th

 Note 1 - Effluent limitations and monitoring requirements for E. coli are applicable only during the recreational season from April 1 through October 31.
 The Monthly Average Limit for E. coli is expressed as a geometric mean.
+The Weekly Average for E. coli will be expressed as a geometric mean if more than one (1) sample is collected during a calendar week (Sunday through Saturday).